HondaLab/SRF02/README.md

 Data about distance can be read from register 0x02 and 0x03.
 But formats of these data are different from those in the case of BeagleBone Black.

-Therefore, in this repository I put a example of python code in order to read the distance data from SRF02
+Therefore, in this repository I put an example of python code in order to read the distance data from SRF02

 <img src="https://github.com/HondaLab/SRF02/blob/master/23244200_540219726313824_5582184282879226965_n.jpg"  width=450>